MicrosoftDocs/PlayReady/Docs/Overview/domain-server.md

 # PlayReady Domain Server

-*PlayReady Domains* is a feature that allows services deliver licenses that are bound to a group (domain) of devices, not just one device.
+*PlayReady Domains* are a feature that allows services to deliver licenses that are bound to a group (domain) of devices, not just one device.
 By doing that, devices can then share the content and the license bound to a domain between them, without involving the use of a license server again.
 The service has full control over what devices are in a certain domain, and how large the domains are.

 A *PlayReady Domain Server*, also known as a *PlayReady Domain Controller*, is a server that receives PlayReady transactions from PlayReady clients to join a domain, leave a domain, or renew their domain certificate.